RATAN1118/GoWithAlgo/README.md

 tracking and managing.
 For example, an optimal solution for a problem with time complexity of O(nLogn) instead of O(n^2) can help an organization with n users save thousands of dollars and time and resources.
 Hence, these companies ask most of the questions related to Data Structures and Algorithms in interviews to assess a candidate's approach for solving any real-world problem.
-     So, the objective of this project is to provide a platform for users to study the basics and concepts of Data Structure and Algorithms.
-This is a web-based project  where we provide simple explanation and step by step algorithms on every topic and simple example of code in C++ language.
+    <br> So, the objective of this project is to provide a platform for users to study the basics and concepts of Data Structure and Algorithms.
+This is a web-based project  where
+we provide simple explanation and step by step algorithms on every topic and simple example of code in C++ language.
 There is also a small quiz taken at the end of every topic to check whether the concepts are clear or not.
 This will help users not just to learn but practice the algorithms and check themselves all at one place.
 They won’t need to scroll various websites for explanation, example with code and MCQ questions on Data Structures and Algorithms.